Oregon Beer Awards 2017

 Should I wear formal attire to the event?

 Not required.
 Suit yourself.
 Have fun.
-It's the Emmys for Oregon beer after all, but we don't care what you wear.
+It's the Academy Awards for Oregon beer after all, so go ahead and get fancy, but we don't care what you wear.

 I (or my brewery) entered beers in the competition.
 Do we get complimentary tickets?